baileywhitbread/CharacterVarieties.jl/README.md

 # CharacterVarieties.jl
-We have computed E-polynomials of character varieties associated to general reductive groups.
+E-polynomials of character varieties associated to general reductive groups are computable in Julia using Jean Michel's package [Chevie](https://github.com/jmichel7/Chevie.jl).

-Using Jean Michel's package [Chevie](https://github.com/jmichel7/Chevie.jl), these polynomials are computable in Julia.

-This Julia script computes these E-polynomials.
+This package computes these E-polynomials.

 This works on Julia v1.10.2 using the Chevie version dated April 12th 2024.